CIS Controls v8.1 for Small Business: How Canadian SMBs Can Build a Real Cybersecurity Program (2026)

 Written by Mike Pearlstein, CISSP, CEO of Fusion Computing Limited.
 Helping Canadian businesses build and manage secure IT infrastructure since 2012 across Toronto, Hamilton, and Metro Vancouver.

 Most Canadian SMBs do not need a new security framework.
 They need an opinionated checklist they can finish.
-CIS Controls v8.1, published by the Center for Internet Security, is that checklist: 18 controls, 153 safeguards, three Implementation Groups.
-It is free, it maps to PIPEDA and Bill C-8 obligations, and it answers every question on a 2026 cyber insurance renewal.
-This playbook walks through what to adopt, in what order, and with what tools.
+CIS Controls v8.1, published by the Center for Internet Security, is that checklist: 18 Controls, 153 Safeguards, and three Implementation Groups that decide which Safeguards apply to a business your size.

 Key Takeaways